Sebobo/Shel.Neos.Schema/Readme.md

 Autocompletion and descriptions for default cache frontends, backends and their options based on [the documentation](https://flowframework.readthedocs.io/en/stable/TheDefinitiveGuide/PartIII/Caching.html).
 Custom cache implementations and their options are of course not included.

+## Features for Neos routing configuration:

+Autocompletion and descriptions for routing configuration based on [the documentation](https://flowframework.readthedocs.io/en/stable/TheDefinitiveGuide/PartIII/Routing.html).

 ## How to use

 ### PHPStorm / IntelliJ IDEA